Kanin/PyPixel/README.md

 If you're using Windows:

-Unpack the tarball.
+Unpack the zip.
 Open Command Prompt, and go into the folder named PyPixel-1.0.
 Run this in command prompt:
 ```
 python setup.py install